omotayo75/MY_LITA_CLASS_DOCUMENTATION/README.md

    2. for Analysis
    3. for visualization
 - SQL - Structured Query Language for Quring data
+- power BI for data reporting and visualization
 - Github for portfolio building

 ---